-Lion’s Head is a mountain in central Cape Town and a great option for those who enjoy hiking and love to watch a beautiful sunrise or sunset.
+Lion’s Head is a mountain in central Cape Town and a great option for those who enjoy hiking and love watching a beautiful sunrise or sunset.

 This is the place where Wally’s Cave, the most popular cave in South Africa is located.
 But due to the high number of tourists accessing the cave, the region began to suffer from erosion and had to be closed indefinitely.

-LMTM Tip: The trail to the top of Lion’s Head is not so accessible, it is necessary to do some climbing at the end.
+LMTM Tip: The trail to the top of Lion’s Head is not so accessible, which means it is necessary to do some climbing at the end.

 If you hike up to the mountain’s top to watch the sunset, bring a flashlight (a head flashlight preferably) to use on your way back.
 Also, start descending before the sun goes down completely to ensure your safety.